-Once you have decided on the appropriate volume level, turn the transformer throttle off and on again or press the transformer direction switch to lock in your selection.
+the transformer direction switch to lock in your selection.
 The volume adjustment will remain set at the level you have chosen until you change it again.
-Regardless of the engine volume setting, the horn, bell, compressor and Cab Chatter sounds will function normally.
-In fact because only the engine volume is affected by selections in Feature 6, when you select 0 volume, you can still hear the horn, bell and Cab Chatter sounds when the engine is running or in neutral.
+Regardless of the engine volume setting, the whistle, bell, compressor and neutral sounds will function normally.
+In fact because only the engine volume is affected by selections in Feature 6, when you select 0 volume, you can still hear the whistle, bell and neutral sounds when the engine is running or in neutral.